phyxolog/mpsd/README.md

 ## Large file support

-Large files (> 4 GB) are supported only on 64-bit platforms because of using memory-mapped I/O, which require addressing more memory space than 32-bit systems can provide.
+Large files (> 4 GB) are supported only on 64-bit platforms (scan & extract modes) because of using memory-mapped I/O, which require addressing more memory space than 32-bit systems can provide.
+Injector automatically uses I/O if memory-map is not supported.

 ## Copyright and License